Y-Foundry-Dao/yfd-docs/govern/participate/vote.md

 ---
 layout: default
-title: ⚡ Proposals
+title: 🗳️ Vote
-nav_order: 6
+nav_order: 3
-parent: 🏛️ Govern
+grand_parent: 🏛️ Govern
+parent: Participate (fYFD)
 has_children: true
-last_modified_date: 2022-10-25
+last_modified_date: 2022-10-27
 ---

-WIP
-{: .label .label-blue}

-# ⚡Governance Proposal Instantiation

-{: .important-title .blue}
-> **PURPOSE**
->
-> Utilizes the Forge contract to instantiate a Proposal from the Proposal Template Contract.
-Stores the record of the instantiation in the Forge’s proposal registry.
+# 🗳️ Vote

+### How to Vote
+Users who lock $YFD in the Forge Contract become a member of the Boule.

 ## Eligibility Requirement
 Proposer must meet or exceed the fYFD Minimum Amount for the respective type of Proposal.